NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

 netblock.

 The use of HTTP makes it possible to change the DNS message format by using new media types.
-Unbound currently only supports the application/dns-message media type, as this is the only format standardised in the IETF standards track, and the only supported format by popular DNS clients.
-We are keeping an eye on the new possibilities here, such as using the oblivious-dns-message media type.
+Unbound currently only supports the ``application/dns-message`` media type, as this is the only format standardised in the IETF standards track, and the only supported format by popular DNS clients.
+We are keeping an eye on the new possibilities here, such as using the ``application/oblivious-dns-message`` media type.

 The use of the HTTP layer also makes it possible to return more detailed information to a client in case of malformed requests.
 This can be done by using